smartx-usman/Distributed-Observability-Framework/demo-apps/mqtt/README.md

 # Use Case Example
 This is a use case example to create load in the Kubernetes cluster.
+A single Docker image is created for all these tools.
+However, multiple pods are created using this Docker image to perform different functionalites.

 ## Data Flow
 ```shell